euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sgn/ising.md

 ```

 ## Simple example
 In this simple example below we show how to create Ising graph of a instance given as txt file in a format (i, j, Jij).
-The resulting graph has vertices (black circles) corresponding to positions of spins in the system and edges defining coupling strength between spins.
+The resulting graph has vertices corresponding to positions of spins in the system and edges defining coupling strength between spins.
 Each vertex contains information about local field.

 ```@example
 using SpinGlassNetworks